michal-stuglik/django-mips/README.md

 django-mips
 ===========

-A simple Django app to store and process Mip molecular markers.
+A simple API (build on top of the Django Model API) to store and manage MIP (molecular inversion probe) markers.
+Detailed description about markers e.g in [Science 338, 1619 (2012)].

 Prerequisites